josephbharrison/k-lab/README.md

 $ kenv prep                                           # setup venv and HTTP example, then reload term
 $ nvim .                                              # open k-lab in PyCharm
 ```

-... continue from 'Test Locally' from 'Native + PyCharm'